Mark your calendar: Upcoming events in the Lynchburg area (copy)

 Feb.
 3 - 6

-The Crucible, performances at 7 p.m., Thursday, Friday and Saturday, and 4:30 p.m.
-Sunday at Brookville High School.
-The story focuses upon a young farmer, his wife and a young servant-girl who maliciously causes the wife’s arrest for witchcraft.
-The farmer brings the girl to court to admit the lie — and it is here the monstrous course of bigotry and deceit is terrifyingly depicted.
+The Crucible, performances at 7 p.m., Thursday, Friday and Saturday, and 4:30 p.m. on Sunday at Brookville High School.
+The story focuses upon a young farmer, his wife, and a young servant-girl who maliciously causes the wife’s arrest for witchcraft.
+The farmer brings the girl to court to admit the lie—and it is here that the monstrous course of bigotry and deceit is terrifyingly depicted.
 The farmer, instead of saving his wife, finds himself also accused of witchcraft and ultimately condemned with a host of others.

 Feb.
 4